|

 stories arrive as an email attachment in PDF format (Portable Document Format), which is a common fixed

-avoids the formatting mistranslations between email programs when writing
+document avoids the formatting mistranslations between email programs when

-“inline” emails, and it makes it easier to add a variety of pictures to the
+writing “inline” emails, and it makes it easier to add a variety of pictures

-stories.
-The PDF format also makes it easy to print out a story if you want a
+to the stories.
+The PDF format also makes it easy to print out a story if you

 free PDF readers can be downloaded at the following site for all the main